neurolabusc/StrokeOutcomeOptimizationProjectDemo/README.md

 ## About

-This repository includes scripts to process and analyze images from the original 228 individuals in the [Aphasia Recovery Cohort (ARC) Dataset](https://openneuro.org/datasets/ds004512/), as well as the resulting images derived from the processing.
-The goal of this repository is to provide a minimal starting point for analyzing the ARC.
+This repository includes scripts to process and analyze images from all 1714 acute individuals with suspected stroke (with 1449 having stroke confirmed) in the [Stroke Outcome Optimization Project (SOOP)
+](https://openneuro.org/datasets/ds004889), as well as the resulting images derived from the processing.
+The goal of this repository is to provide a minimal starting point for analyzing the SOOP.
+This acute dataset compliments the [Aphasia Recovery Cohort](https://github.com/neurolabusc/AphasiaRecoveryCohortDemo) from individuals with chronic impairments.
 This educational resource illustrates how to process clinical datasets stored in the [BIDS](https://bids.neuroimaging.io/) format.
 Our hope is that more sophisticated methods can improve clinical lesion mapping, spatial processing and prediction.

 ### Scripts